 Forget-me-not Mourning Ring

-By today's standards, mourning jewelry might seem morbid.
-But in Victorian times, death was abundant.
+By today's standards, mourning jewelry might seem morbid but in Victorian times, death was abundant.
 Middle-class men might live, on average, to 45.
-The typical lifespan of workmen and labourers spanned just half that time.
-Children's fate was even worse.
-One in three died before the age of five.
+The typical lifespan of workmen and laborers spanned just half that time.
+Children's fate was even worse: one in three died before the age of five.

-This masterful reproduction of a Vintage Victorian Mourning Ring, features a halo of 15 seed pearls which surround the Victorian emblem of remembrance, the Forget-Me-Not.
+This masterful reproduction of a vintage Victorian mourning ring, features a halo of 15 seed pearls around the Victorian emblem of remembrance: the forget-me-not flower.